radius-project/docs/docs/content/getting-started/quickstarts/quickstart-keyvault-wi/_index.md

 ---
 type: docs
-title: "Quickstart: Mount a Key vault as a volume to a container"
+title: "Quickstart: Mount an Azure Key Vault as a volume to a container"
-linkTitle: "Mount a Key vault as a volume"
+linkTitle: "Persistent Key Vault volume"
-description: "Learn how to mount an Azure Key vault as a volume to a container"
+description: "Learn how to mount an Azure Key Vault as a volume to a container"
 weight: 700
-slug: 'keyvault-wi'
+slug: 'volume-keyvault'
 ---

 This quickstart will provide an overview of how to: